BraulioVM/onmydesk/site/content/_index.md

 ---
-title: A digital assistant for your affiliate links.
+title: "A digital assistant for your affiliate links. "
-subtitle: You list the products you use, we find the best links to your audience's favourite stores.
+subtitle: You tell us the products you use, we find the best links to your audience's favourite stores.
 image: img/photo-1527953594273-291a5d4f7d39.webp
 blurb:
-  heading: What do we do?
+  heading: Affiliate links made easy
-  text: Managing affiliate links is hard.
-Even more so if you want to point your
+  text: Managing affiliate links can be hard.
+Even more so if you want to make
-    audience to their favorite store.
-Some of your subscribers love Amazon, some love Thomann and some others love Reverb.
-Say goodbye to painstakingly accumulating links for all the stores.
+    them work for your whole audience.
+Some of your Australian subscribers want to shop on Amazon.au, some of your German subscribers want to shop on Thomann.de, and some of your American subscribers want to shop on Reverb.
+    Just tell us what products you are promoting and your affiliate tags for the stores you care about and we will do the rest.
 intro:
   heading: What we offer
   text: We ask you about the gear you use.
 An OP-1?
 Noted.
 A Nikon Z 50?
 Cool.